paraspell/docs/docs/sdk/xcmUtils.md

 **Decimal abstraction:**

-Following setting will abstract decimals from the .currency builder functionality.
+**TURNED ON BY DEFAULT** Following setting will abstract decimals from the .currency builder functionality.

 >[!Note]
 >Types in amount parameter are **(number | string | bigint)**.
 If bigint is provided and decimal abstraction is turned on, it will automatically turn it off as bigint does not support float numbers.